Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 Chronicle 1

-Following the earthquake, radio-active gases (xenon) are estimated: the reactor is speaking.
-In no time, the fuel melts completely because of "failed" cooling systems, as well as the evaporation of cooling water.
+In no time, the fuel melts completely because of "failed" cooling systems and the evaporation of cooling water.
 Next, the molten nuclear fuel is stockpiled at the bottom of the reactor pressure vessel while an ever-increasing number of holes are shaping, and the base melts.
-And then, hydrogen and oxygen —a highly volatile mix that reacts with the zirconium alloy of the fuel rods —were formed from the steam of the evaporated water.

 Chronicle 2